 If you are interested in running a bookie, you have probably wagered before and realized it is a lucrative business.
-However, when you want to become a bookie, you need to switch your mind from gambler to business owner.
+However, when you want to become a bookie, you need to switch your mind from a gambler to a business owner.

 You need to realize that your reason for starting a bookie is to make money.
 But, do not be too greedy.
-You have to balance between keeping your clients happy and making money.
+You have to balance keeping your clients happy and making money.

 Even when your favorite team is playing, do not forget you are still a bookie.
 Do not take too many bets on one side and forget the other because you are biased.
 Remember, you can lose all your bankroll in a single game when you ignore balancing your books based on bias.